 WHAT LEGAL OPTIONS DO NURSING HOME ABUSE OR NEGLECT VICTIMS HAVE?

 Nursing home neglect and abuse can take a large toll on patients and their loved ones.
-Families of those who are being abused in nursing homes can be left with the burden of medical bills and guilt, while victims suffer from disability, disfigurement, emotional anguish, and an overall reduced quality of life.
+Families of those who are being abused in nursing homes can be left with the burden of medical bills and guilt, while victims suffer from a disability, disfigurement, emotional anguish, and overall reduced quality of life.